Jala3400/Logo_to_ASCII/docs/tutorial/tutorial-size-position.md

 ![Tentacles](../../images/sources/tentacles.png)

-This image fits perfectly, there is no need to align it, but when we render it we might notice some characters that seem out of place on the left part of the photo:
+This image fill the characters perfectly, there is no need to center it, but when we render it we might notice a character that seems out of place on the left part of the photo:

 ```bash
 l2a '.\images\tentacles.png' -b all -c